ARWNI2S/TheCorporateWars/whitepaper/game-basics/how-to-play/mmo-rts/README.md

 # MMORTS

-### Informational Fog —_Infog of War_

-In **The Corporate Wars**, players have a partial and outdated view of the game: only _licensed_ operational _facilities_, or those with appropriately assigned _personnel_, have access to real-time local information and the ability to issue orders.

-All other _facilities_—whether owned or foreign—appear outdated due to communication latency, with only the "version" from the last available update being visible.

-The frequency of these updates depends on the traffic along interstellar routes between the observer's world and the observed world.

-> Nearby worlds with little direct traffic rely on indirect routes—used more frequently—for informational updates, optimizing latency at the cost of increased data staleness.

-Likewise, orders travel in the opposite direction: _licensed_ _facilities_ or assigned _personnel_ can issue orders locally in real time; otherwise, any instruction must be generated locally and sent through the same logistical network, with the same resulting delay.

-### Narrative Cycles

-The game unfolds through narrative cycles that reflect corporate performance: establishment, expansion, contraction, and bankruptcy or bailout, among others.

-The length of these narrative cycles is variable and depends on the actual performance of corporate assets in the game.
-The order in which they appear depends on the current state of the corporation.

-During the course of these cycles, the player must adjust their strategies, guided by narrative events, with the goal of optimizing corporate performance: meeting deadlines, fulfilling contracts, handling taxation, and generating profit—progressing toward the next logical narrative stage.

-**The Corporate Wars** does not require constant presence or prolonged sessions to progress.

-Players can participate actively with brief sessions, focusing on critical decisions, adjusting operations, or responding to key events: what matters is not the number of actions taken, but their strategic quality within the universe’s temporal framework.
+In its strategic layer, **The Corporate Wars** presents itself as a real-time multiplayer game where each corporation competes, collaborates, or clashes with others in a living universe.

+Decisions are not merely individual maneuvers: they alter trade routes, transform neutral zones into contested territories, and can trigger galaxy-scale events.

+This shared environment forces players to think not only in terms of economic growth, but also in how that growth affects the overall balance of the sector.

+***

+Each corporation operates through a network of facilities, agents, and contracts, managed via a strategic interface through which the player makes decisions, executes operations, and oversees expansion.

+The ability to act is neither universal nor constant: it depends on effective presence, the types of licenses obtained, and access to functional communication channels.

+Every action must be performed within the constraints of the simulated universe: limited access, partial information, and asynchronous resolution.

+***

 ### The Simulated Turn

-Although **The Corporate Wars** runs in real time, the system uses an internal turn structure to organize simulation processes and maintain coherence.
+Although **The Corporate Wars** unfolds in real time, the system uses an internal turn structure to organize the processes of the simulated universe and maintain coherence.

-The base scale is the so-called **strategic turn**, which corresponds to one week of simulation.
+The base scale is the so-called **strategic turn**, equivalent to one week of simulation.

-This rhythm sets the pace for the entire universe and determines, among other things, economic development, political changes, and the cumulative effects on the broader scenario.
+This rhythm marks the general progression of the universe and determines, among other things, economic growth, political change, and the cumulative effects across the overall scenario.

-Within each strategic turn, multiple **tactical turns** unfold, depending on the level of activity and observation in each area or situation.
+Within each strategic turn, multiple **tactical turns** are deployed, depending on the level of activity and observation in each zone or situation.

-In zones with direct player interaction, recent activity, or intensive surveillance, the simulation increases in resolution to include shorter and more precise cycles: production, labor shifts, construction, weather, ecological dynamics, or even combat are represented through fine-grained temporal processes, executed in real time.
+In areas with direct player interaction, recent activity, or intensive surveillance, the simulation is detailed down to shorter and more precise cycles: production, labor shifts, construction, climate, ecological dynamics, or even combat are represented through fine-grained real-time processes.

-Conversely, low-supervision regions are processed through broader internal turns, with lower temporal resolution, using synthetic models and generalized behaviors.
+In contrast, regions under low supervision are processed through broader internal turns, with lower temporal resolution, using synthesis models and general behavior patterns.

-In this way, the world continues to evolve continuously, but the level of detail adapts to the attention it receives, the narrative context, and the strategic relevance of each zone.
+Thus, the world persists and advances continuously, but its level of detail adapts to the attention it receives, the narrative context, and the strategic relevance of each area.

-Corporations adapt or collapse, prices fluctuate, political balances shift, and new challenges arise—even in the absence of direct intervention.
+Corporations adapt or disappear, prices shift, political balances change, and new challenges emerge even without direct intervention.

+***

+### Informational Fog — _Infog of War_

+In **The Corporate Wars**, players have a partial and outdated view of the game: only _licensed_ operational _facilities_, or those with appropriate assigned _characters_, have access to local real-time information and the capacity to issue orders.

+The rest of the _facilities_—whether owned or foreign—are seen with delays due to communication latency, showing the "version" corresponding to the latest available update.

+The frequency of these updates depends on the traffic of interstellar routes between the observer's world and the observed world.

+> Nearby worlds with little direct traffic rely on indirect routes—traveled more frequently—for informational updates, optimizing latency but increasing desynchronization.

+Likewise, orders travel in the opposite direction: _licensed_ facilities or assigned _characters_ can issue orders locally in real time; otherwise, any instruction must be generated locally and sent through the same logistical network, with the same resulting delay.

+***

+## Operations and Missions

+Beyond infrastructure management, players can deploy specialized agents to carry out targeted operations: sabotage, infiltration, negotiations, escorts, reconnaissance, information warfare, or asset recovery.

+These missions are integrated in real time within the strategic map, directly impacting the course of events.

+Operations are not random: each one responds to a specific context, need, or opportunity.

+The difference between a surviving corporation and a leading one may come down to a well-executed tactical decision at the exact right moment.